reddy2go/redgarden/index.md

 ---

 <section class="callout">
-	this is a digital garden and you can start anywhere and go everywhere but this <a href="/square-one" class="internal-link">square one</a> is as good a post as any to start exploring.
+	in this digital garden, https://maggieappleton.com/garden-history you can start anywhere and go everywhere, and this <a href="/square-one" class="internal-link">post</a> is as good as any to start exploring...
 </section>

 ### welcome to my soul safari!
-enter the jungle of my mind where i play with my fears 😱 to find the fun 🤩 that i desire.
+enter the jungle of my mind where i play with my fears 😱 to find the fun 🤩 that we all desire.

-this quintessential conservation between the Cheshire Cat and Alice will help you embrace the spirit of this digital ~~garden~~ jungle

-> Cat: Where are you going?
+> Cat: Where are you going?<br/>
-Alice: Which way should I go?
+Alice: Which way should I go?<br/>
-Cat: That depends on where you are going.
+Cat: That depends on where you are going.<br/>
-Alice: I don’t know.
+Alice: I don’t know.<br/>
 Cat: Then it doesn’t matter which way you go.

+this quintessential conservation between the Cheshire Cat and Alice will help you embrace the spirit of this digital ~~garden~~ jungle.